Russet-crowned crake: Breeding

-Status
+Conservation status

-The IUCN has assessed the russet-crowned crake as being of Least Concern.
+The International Union for Conservation of Nature (IUCN) has assessed the russet-crowned crake as being of Least Concern.
 It has a very large range but its population size and trend are not known.
 No immediate threats have been identified.
 The nominate subspecies is believed to be common across much of its range but R. v. brunnescens status is not known.